-Diagnosing CRPS can be difficult, but early diagnosis is very important.
+Diagnosing CRPS can be difficult, but early diagnosis is essential.
 Diagnosis is generally based on a physical exam and medical history.
-There are also tests that can help in the diagnostic process, including a bone scan, MRI or X-ray to detect bone and tissue changes, sympathetic nervous system tests to measure skin temperature and blood flow to limbs, and nerve conduction tests.
+There are also tests that can help in the diagnostic process, including a bone scan, MRI, or X-ray to detect bone and tissue changes, sympathetic nervous system tests to measure skin temperature and blood flow to limbs, and nerve conduction tests.

-Improvement and even remission of CRPS is possible if treatment is begun within a few months of the onset of symptoms.
+Improvement and even remission of CRPS are possible if treatment is begun within a few months of the onset of symptoms.
 We offer complex regional pain syndrome treatment options that include: